-QRI is new, but many of our core tools can be traced back to existing research lineages.
+QRI is new, but many of our core tools can be traced back to existing research lineages in formalism, self-organized systems, and phenomenology.
 Some highlights:

-David Marr is most famous for Marr’s Three Levels (along with Tomaso Poggio), which describes ”the three levels at which any machine carrying out an information-processing task must be understood:”
+David Marr is most famous for Marr’s Three Levels (along with Tomaso Poggio), which describe ”the three levels at which any machine carrying out an information-processing task must be understood:”